mckennapsean/dissertation/content/01-intro.md

 collaborators due to its novelty.
-Another project we conducted was an exploration and evaluation of a design space for interactive, visual data stories, and through this project we designed a tool to explore the design space and help create conditions studied in our user studies.
-While the overall work was less driven by a design process, we recognize that this work was very formative and exploratory, beginning to shape an understanding and setting guidelines for future decisions made by visualization designers in this space.
+Another project we conducted was an exploration and evaluation of a design space for interactive, visual data stories, and through this project we designed a tool to explore the design space that helped create conditions for our user studies.
+While this research was less driven by a visualization design process, we recognize that this work was very formative and exploratory, beginning to shape an understanding and setting guidelines for future decisions made by visualization designers in this space.
-Our reflections on these two projects showcase how design can play a subtle yet pivotal role in both technique-driven and evaluation-driven research.
+Our reflections on these two projects demonstrate how design can play a subtle yet pivotal role in both technique-driven and evaluation-driven research.

-We provide a discussion of this framework and outline future work in [@sec:discussion].
+We provide a discussion of the design activity framework for visualization design and outline future work in [@sec:discussion].
 In this discussion, we include a call for more pedagogical work and materials for novice visualization designers, based on results of our framework and worksheet evaluations.
-Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these models to better guide novices to build better visualization tools and systems.
+Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these design models to more effectively guide novices to build better visualization tools and systems.
 Lastly, we conclude this dissertation in [@sec:conclusion] with a summary of our contributions, findings, and recommendations.